LazyAlzy/bash-script-collection/README.md

-# Collection of personal bash scripts
+# Collection of Personal Bash Scripts
 ## File Sync
 Synchronises file with external drive.
-Change $DEST to point to your own drive.
+Running the script for the first time will prompt you for the path to your external drive. <br/>
+I use this with my USB drive to update files from my desktop to my laptop and vice versa.
 ### Dependencies
 ```
 rsync
 libnotify
 ```
 ## Timer
-An termdown frontend that adds a jingle as an alerter.
+A termdown alias which adds a notification popup for most desktop environments.
 ### Dependencies
 ```
 termdown